The Minnesota State Fair announced June 19th that 27 new foods will make an appearance at the Great Minnesota Get Together in 2018.

 - Sauerkraut and mustard are baked with cheddarwurst infused with Fulton’s Sweet Child of Vine IPA inside a hand pie.

 - My take: I liked it.
 I didn’t love it.
 If you ever had a pasty, this is extremely similar.
 It was hearty.

-- From Mama D’, part of the Midtown Global Market booth inside the International Bazaar.
+- From Mama D’s, part of the Midtown Global Market booth inside the International Bazaar.

 - It’s scoops of barbecue pulled pork, mac & cheese and coleslaw to make it look like a banana split.
-But instead of a banana, it’s a pickle.
+But instead of a banana, they add a pickle.

 Blueberry Rhubarb Cobbler

 - From Farmer Union Coffee Shop near the main entrance.

 - Organic blueberries and rhubarb are topped with a cornmeal biscuit and whipped cream.

 - My take: Last year, they teamed up with Birchwood Cafe to come up with an eclair that was a disappointment.
 I do like cobbler, so you may see me in line.
 Say hello if you do.

 - From Sara’s Tipsy Pies in the Food Building.

 - Vodka-infused cranberries are mixed with green apples and stuffed inside a pie.